 - Craps - Fast and lively, action at the craps table comes down to the upside of the dice.
 Table diagrams show where to place a variety of bets.
 Roll the bones, hit the back of the table wall and get ready for fun.

 - Fortune Pai Gow – There’s a bonus to Fortune Pai Gow – a bonus bet.
 Bet any amount within table limits and then opt in with a fortune bet.
 If someone else holds four of a kind or higher, you win the envy bonus.

 Three Ways to play.
 Four ways to win.

 Three Card Poker is an exciting stud poker game that offers three ways to play and four different ways to win.
 Players must bet against the dealer, and have the option to bet on the value of their own three-card hand.
 Bonus payouts may be had for certain hands when wagering against the dealer.

 Player must wager an ante each hand.

-After receiving your three cards, you may fold your ante bet or place a play bet to compete against the dealer.
+After receiving your three cards, you may fold your ante bet or place a play bet equal to your ante to compete against the dealer.